Report Card Comments for Behavior: 120+ Examples You Can Use Today

 I've been there.
 Every teacher has.

-The hardest comments to write are always the behavior ones.
+The hardest report card comments to write are always the behavior ones.
 Academic progress is relatively easy to describe.
 But behavior?
 You're trying to be honest without being harsh, specific without singling a kid out, and professional without losing the parent in EdSpeak.

-Below are 100+ examples organized by situation.
+Below are 120+ examples organized by situation.
 Copy them, adapt them, make them yours.

 When behavior is strong